Fire TV upgrade

 No comparison device

-Customers to make like-for-like comparisons
+Customers can’t make like-for-like comparisons

 Customers do not understand USP ‘Flexible TV’